Content from Read case data

 • How to visualize aggregated data?

-• What is distribution of cases in time, place, gender, age?
+• What is distribution of cases across time, space, gender, and age?

 Objectives